proximax-storage/xpx-chain-devportal-docs/docs/guides/account/getting-the-amount-of-xpx-sent-to-an-account.md

 ## Prerequisites

 - Finish the [getting started section](../../getting-started/setting-up-workstation.md).
-- have one account with `xpx` currency.
+- Have one account with `xpx` currency.
-- have [sent mosaics](../../guides/transaction/sending-a-transfer-transaction.md) to another account.
+- Have [sent mosaics](../../guides/transaction/sending-a-transfer-transaction.md) to another account.
 - Text editor or IDE.
 - XPX-Chain-SDK or XPX-Chain-CLI.